open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 })
 ```

-Then an examplar output in OTLP would consist of:
+Then an exemplar output in OTLP would consist of:

 - The `value` of 1.
 - The `time` when the `add` method was called